ignadv1986/NGS-From-Bench-to-Bioinformatics/01_NGS_Foundations_&_Pre-processing/03_library_preparation.md

 </div>
 <br>

+### PCR Duplicates

-**PCR Duplicates:** Because some DNA fragments can be amplified more efficiently than others (medium GC content, no hairpins, etc.), when we amplify for too long we risk getting an overrepresentation of these fragments in the final sample.
-These can take more space in the flow cell, preventing detection of other fragments that, even though were present in the original sample, were not amplified as much.
+Because some DNA fragments can be amplified more efficiently than others (medium GC content, no hairpins, etc.), an excessively long amplification increases the risk of overrepresentation of these fragments in the final sample.
+These can take more space in the flow cell, preventing detection of other fragments that, even though were present in the original sample, were not amplified to the same extent.
 This is often called a **reduction in library complexity or diversity**.

+### The Bubble Product (heteroduplex)

-**The Bubble Product (heteroduplex):** In the final stages of the library PCR, primers get depleted (they run out) and there is an overabundance of DNA fragments.
+In the final stages of the library PCR, primers get depleted (they run out) and there is an overabundance of DNA fragments.
 Instead of a primer binding to a template, two full-length library fragments denature (separate) and then accidentally anneal (re-bind) to each other.
 Since the adapters are identical for all fragments, they zip up perfectly.
 However, the genomic inserts (the middle part) are different, and thereby not complementary.
 The result is a DNA molecule that is double-stranded at the ends (the adapters), but single-stranded in the middle, forming a bubble (heteroduplex).
 These molecules are less dynamic and migrate slower in an electrophoresis, so they give rise to a high molecular weight peak.
-Although they have no direct impact on sequencing quality (since the sequencer denatures the DNA during the sequencing process), their presence is a diagnostic indicator of overamplification: a library showing a strong bubble product is likely to also yield a high PCR duplicate rate after sequencing.
+Although they have no direct impact on sequencing quality (since the sequencer denatures the DNA during the sequencing process), their presence is a diagnostic indicator of overamplification: **a library showing a strong bubble product is likely to also yield a high PCR duplicate rate after sequencing**.
 If observed, reducing the number of PCR cycles in future preparations is recommended.

 <br>
 <div align="center">